rgeraldporter/inquiry-monad/README.md

 This API allows even greater observability over the process -- granting a result where all values and all functions are available for analysis.

+You may also use `.inquireAll()` to run all questions in the questionset.

 ### Question

 Another API you can use experimentally, is `Question`.
 This works much like `Questionset`, but with one function at a time.